Skip to content

 Hood Design

 A well-designed hood with adjustable drawstrings and, in premium models, fur trim or faux fur, provides essential protection for your head and face.
-The fur trim helps break up wind patterns around your face.
+The fur trim helps break up wind patterns around your face and adds significant warmth.
+Look for insulated, adjustable hoods for maximum protection.

 Length and Coverage